 Everyone over 6 months should get vaccinated every year

+This year the CDC recommends usinf the nasal spray vaccine in children 2-8 years old.
+Everyone else should talk to their healthcare providers about whether or not to get the nasal spray or shot.
 The flu vaccine is safe for anyone over the age of 6 months and does not cause the flu.
 Children under 8 years who get the flu shot for the first time need to get two doses.
-Talk to your healthcare provider to learn whether you and your family should get the flu shot or use the nasal spray vaccine.

 Don't spread the flu